-The data for these ratings of student competence (see Attachment B) can be aggregated across freshman courses, across sophomore courses, across junior courses and across senior courses to provide evidence of growth and to suggest areas of student weakness that should be addressed.
+The data for these ratings of student effectiveness can be aggregated across freshman courses, across sophomore courses, across junior courses, and across senior courses to provide evidence of students' strengths and of weaknesses that should be addressed.
 Data aggregated across courses at the senior level can be reported publicly to demonstrate our accountability for student learning of generic skills.